 Get a clear indication from the provider about the time they intend for you to wait before you can access services.
 If a service provider indicates that they will put you on a waiting list, or that they cannot provide services at the time you are requesting them, then it’s probably time to move on!

-At the end of your plan, any unused or unspent funds are surrendered back to the National Disability Insurance Agency.
-You may also be asked at your review meeting why the support budget has not been fully used.
-It may be because you did not have access to relevant supports for a period of time.
-You may have had some other change in your life.
-You may have activated your plan too late.
-Remember, plan your year ahead and make your arrangements so you can fully utilise your plan.
-At CareAbout, we can assist you with securing the relevant reasonable and necessary supports from a range of quality providers.
+At the end of your Plan, any unspent funds are surrendered back to the National Disability Insurance Agency.
+You may also be asked at your review meeting why the support budget wasn’t fully used.
+It may be because you did not have access to relevant supports for a period of time, you might’ve started your Plan too late, or you may have had some other changes in your life.